logos-storage/logos-storage-research/design/sales2.md

    consumption](#concurrent-workers-prevent-unnecessary-resource-consumption),
    by additionally querying the slot size of `SalesOrders` that are in or past the Downloading state (`/active` `SalesOrders`).
-2. Clean up routines will need to know the "active sales", or any `SalesOrders` in the `/active` key namespace (those that have not been archived) through the state machine or clean up routines.
+2. Cleanup routines will need to know the "active sales", or any `SalesOrders` in the `/active` key namespace (those that have not been archived) through the state machine or cleanup routines.
 3. Servicing a new slot will require sufficient [total collateral](#total-collateral), which is the remaining balance in the funding account.
 In the future, this can be optimised to [prevent unnecessary